erwinvc/runelite-plugins/README.md

 - Smithing

 ## Feedback
-Feedback and suggestions are always welcome!
+Feel free to contact me on Discord for feedback or suggestions.

 Discord: Jodelahithit#0001

-I am in the official Runelite Discord server so feel free to contact me.